Shader: Tensor shaders

+Tensor shaders are accelerator programs that deal with matrix operations on large arrays, a type of operation commonly used in neural network-based AI.
+They may be run on NPUs or GPUs.
+Tensor shaders are supported by Microsoft via DirectML, by Khronos Group via OpenVX, by Apple via Core ML, by Google via TensorFlow, by Linux Foundation via ONNX.
+Nvidia and AMD called the parts of the hardware responsible for executing these shaders "tensor cores"; a tensor core can include multiple tensor-operation and FMA-operation ALUs.

 Programming

 Several programming languages exist specifically for writing shaders, and which is used can depend on the target environment.
 The shading language for OpenGL is GLSL, and Direct3D uses HLSL.
 The Metal framework, used by Apple devices, has its own shading language called Metal Shading Language.

 Increasingly in modern graphics APIs, shaders are compiled into SPIR-V, an intermediate language, before they are distributed to the end user.
 This standard allows more flexible choice of shading language, regardless of target platform.
 First supported by Vulkan and OpenGL, SPIR-V is also being adopted by Direct3D.

 GUI shader editors

 Modern video game development platforms such as Unity, Unreal Engine and Godot increasingly include node-based editors that can create shaders without the need for written code; the user is instead presented with a directed graph of connected nodes that allow users to direct various textures, maps, and mathematical functions into output values like the diffuse color, the specular color and intensity, roughness/metalness, height, normal, and so on.
 The graph is then compiled into a shader.